stevenxchung/OMSCS-Notes/CS 6750 - HCI/CITI Training/CITI Training.md

 IRB may waive documentation under: the subject's participation in the research, and the consent document is the only record linking the subject with the research

-## Privacy And Confidentiality - Sbe
+## Privacy And Confidentiality - SBE

 Procedures to protect confidential data: